cozis/c2html/README.md

 # c2html
 A tool to add HTML syntax highlighting to C code.

-Basicaly you give `c2html` some C code as input and it classifies all the keywords, identifiers etc using `<span>` elements, associating them with the appropriate class names.
+Basically you give `c2html` some C code as input and it classifies all the keywords, identifiers etc using `<span>` elements, associating them with the appropriate class names.
 By applying the `style.css` stylesheet to the generated output, you get the highliting.
 If you prefer, you can write your own style.

 # Index
 * [Install](#install)